 Unless you live in a rural part of the county and draw water from a well, Kentucky American Water provides your water.
 Kentucky Utilities or BGE supplies electricity.
-The city of Lexington provides waste water service unless your property is connected to a septic system.
+The city of Lexington provides sanitary sewer service unless your property is connected to a septic system.
 Columbia Gas supplies natural gas via pipeline to your home or business.
 Several propane suppliers deliver to homes, farms and businesses.

 During severe weather or other emergency, you should know how to turn off these services.
-During periods of extreme cold, water pipes and freeze and burst.
+During periods of extreme cold, water pipes can freeze and burst.
 If this happens, it’s important to know how to turn off water service to your home, as well as the electric and, if necessary, gas service to the home.
 Doing this can can keep a bad situation from getting worse.

 Sewer lines can get clogged and back up.
 Knowing what to do if this happens can save you time and effort during a cleanup.

-Remember, regular maintenance of these systems is an important.
+Remember, regular maintenance of these systems is important.
 Any heating system should be inspected twice a year.
 Water and gas cut-off valves should be checked to make sure they can move.
-If you notice that wastewater is taking a long time drain, it might be time for an inspection to keep an extreme backup from happening.
+If you notice that wastewater is taking a long time drain, it might be time for an inspection to keep an overflow from happening.